Penticton

-Penticton (/pɛnˈtɪktən/ pen-TIK-tən) is a city in the Okanagan Valley of the Southern Interior of British Columbia, Canada, situated between Okanagan and Skaha lakes.
-In the 2016 Canadian Census, its population was 33,761, while its census agglomeration population was 43,432.
+Penticton (/pɛnˈtɪktən/ pen-TIK-tən) is a city in the Okanagan Valley of British Columbia, Canada, situated between Okanagan and Skaha lakes.
+In the 2021 Canadian Census, its population was 36,885, while its census agglomeration population was 47,380.

 Name origin

 The name Penticton is derived from a word in the Okanagan language.
 It is conventionally translated as "a place to stay forever" but is actually a reference to the year-round flow of Okanagan Lake through Penticton where it enters Skaha Lake.
 Differing accounts of the meaning are given in the BC Geographical Names entry for the city:

 History

 The site of the city was first settled by the Syilx (Okanagan people), of the Interior Salish languages group, who initially named the community Phthauntac, meaning the "ideal meeting place", followed by Penticton, meaning a "place to stay forever", or officially "a place where people live year-round" in the Okanagan language.
 They settled around the city's two lakes: Skaha Lake and Okanagan Lake; the former was originally known as Dog Lake.
 Their descendants form the Penticton Indian Band, a First Nations government part of the Okanagan Nation Alliance situated near Penticton.

 In 1866, Irishman Thomas Ellis and his family travelled to Penticton, and became the first white settlers.
 He started to develop a community by building a cattle empire, and planting fruit trees.
 The Penticton Hotel was established in 1892 by Ellis, who positioned it around the local government area, and its first road: Front Street.
 The sidewalks on the street were made from wood, with coal oil lamps being introduced to the sidewalk.
 Ellis and his relatives retired in 1892, and sold a portion of their land to property dealers.
-Around this time, a number of European fur traders traveled through Penticton and the surrounding communities.
+Around this time, a number of European fur traders travelled through Penticton and the surrounding communities.

 The sternwheeler SS Aberdeen, which began service on Okanagan Lake in 1892, meant that more services could be shipped to the area.
 A group of residents formed their own local public government board for the community, by 1907, in the hopes of promoting the area.
 It was referred to as the Board of Trade, who attempted to specialize in arts, commerce, education, and recreation.
 Another sternwheeler was constructed at Okanagan Landing and launched that same year, the SS Okanagan, for use on Okanagan Lake, while other sternwheelers served Penticton and other communities on Skaha Lake.